LesleyLai/digital-garden/content/Concepts/characteristic equation.md

 $$

 ## Formation of the General Solution
 Solving the characteristic equation allow one to find the general solution of the differential equation.
-The solution depends on where the roots are at the [[./complex exponential function|complex frequency plane]], and whether there are repeated roots.
+The solution depends on where the roots are at the [[./complex frequency|complex frequency plane]], and whether there are repeated roots.

 ### Distinct Real Root
 The [[./linear transformation|superposition principle]] of a linear system says that if $u_1, u_2, \dots$ are $n$ [[./linear independence|linearly independent]] solutions to a linear differential equation, then $c_1u_1 + c_2u_2 + \dots + c_nu_n$ is also a solution for all constant values $c_1, c_2, \dots, c_n$.
 Thus, if the characteristic equation has distinct real roots $r_1, \dots, r_n$, then a general solution will be of the form